 Reheat lets you heat foods without needing to program times and Power Levels.

 Reheat has preset Power Levels for 6 categories.
 See the details in the cooking guide table.

-Exam Example: To reheat a Casserole.
+Example: To reheat a Casserole.

 Reheat 1.
+Press Reheat .

-Touch Reheat.
-3 Touch 3 to choose casserole and cooking will start 3~4 second later.
+3 2.
+Press 3 to choose Casserole.

+START Enter 3.
+Press START/Enter .

+You can also press Reheat repeatedly to choose a food category (for example, press twice for soup).
 See Cooking Guide for Sensor Reheat table below for info.
-When the cook time is over, you will hear four beeps and "COOK END" will display.
+When the cook time is over, you will hear four beeps and End will display.